Blaze-stack/Blaze-stack/README.md

 i mainly work on automation tools and malware

-feel free to modify my when ever you want!
+feel free to modify my stuffwhen ever you want!

 ### Hardware
 pc = {